Lynch08/Fundementals_Of_Data_Analysis/README.md

 # Overview or Numpy random Package
 ***

-Overvieew if the numpy.random package
+This Repository contains an overvieew if the numpy.random package in a juypter notebook.

 ## How to run